Fine tuning SMLs

 Copy

-Now if we want to return the probability of all classes, we simply use the classifier we just instantiated, with the parameter top_k=None.
+If we want it to return the probability of all classes, we simply use the classifier we just instantiated, with the parameter top_k=None

 labels = classifier("I love this product", top_k=None)